 Saturdays May-Oct.
 10 a.m.-3 p.m.

 The Heritage Center is an excellent place to begin your exploration of the region.
 This historic building located on Chambersburg’s Memorial Square in the National Historic District is a renovated 1915 marble bank building, the former Valley National Bank.

-The Heritage Center is an interpretive center, explaining five areas of historical merit in Chambersburg and Franklin County.
+The Heritage Center is an interpretive center, explaining five areas of historical merit in Chambersburg and Franklin County through exhibits.
+There is also a Children's Activity Room, and walking tours are available by scheduling in advance (fee included).
 The Center opens the door to the distinctive history of Franklin County and its communities.
-Brochures and exhibits feature the history of Franklin County in:

 For more information about tours, the gift shop and events, call 717-264-7101 or email firstname.lastname@example.org.